Charles Field-Marsham: Career

 At the age of 19 and while an undergraduate at McGill University, Field-Marsham started his first successful business, Advantage Clothing.
 After graduating from McGill, he joined Credit Suisse First Boston in New York City as a financial analyst.

 From 1993 to 2003, Field-Marsham lived in Kenya with his wife, during which time he established and acquired several companies.
 His first move was to open a stock brokerage, Kestrel Capital, in 1995.
 Kestrel Capital has become Kenya's leading stock brokerage firm.
 He then set up the Panafrican Group in 1996, a Komatsu distributor for mining and construction equipment across Africa.
 In 1997, he bought the Kenya Fluorspar Company, a loss-making state-owned company, and entered into a 20-year lease with the government.
 The mine was to become one of the country's leading foreign currency earners.
 It was described as one of the largest and lowest-cost producers of fluorspar in the world.

 In 2004, Field-Marsham moved back to Canada and founded Kestrel Capital Management Corp.
 (KCMC) in Toronto.
 The company provides investment consultancy services to businesses outside of Canada.
+As of 2020, Field-Marsham is an investor of 7-Nation, a board sports company that owns, among other companies, Slingshot Sports.